nilmtk/nilmtk/docs/manual/user_guide/install_user.md

 # Installing NILMTK

 We recommend using [Anaconda](https://store.continuum.io/cshop/anaconda/), which bundles together most of the required packages.
-We recommend using [Anaconda](https://www.anaconda.com/distribution/), which bundles togther most of the required packages.
 NILMTK requires Python 3.6+ due to the module it depends upon.

 After Anaconda has been installed, open up the terminal (Unix) or Anaconda prompt (Windows):